 Barca meets Leon in its final preseason friendly on Aug.
 18 before kicking off its Liga campaign with a home tie against Elche on Aug.
 24.

 Starting with an XI comprised entirely of La Masia graduates, Barca made a roaring start, El Haddadi volleying across HJK goalkeeper Michael Tornes after a superb scooped pass from Andres Iniesta.

 As the hosts struggled in front of a healthy Sonera Stadium crowd, El Haddadi again showed his class, releasing Roberto with a neat one-two and seeing the midfielder calmly slot home.

 El Haddadi headed Rafinha's cross in via Tornes' right-hand post for his second of the afternoon and when Pedro worked the ball into Pique to tuck home, Luis Enrique's side looked on for a big score.

-The remainder of the first half passed by sedately, but Barca emerged revitalised after the break and Bartra headed half-time substitute Ivan Rakitic's free-kick beyond replacement HJK keeper Carljohan Eriksson.
+The remainder of the first half passed by sedately, but Barca emerged revitalized after the break and Bartra headed halftime substitute Ivan Rakitic's free kick beyond replacement HJK keeper Carljohan Eriksson.

 Pedro was unfortunate to see his dipping 30-yard volley clip the crossbar on its way over as Barca sought a sixth.

-Sandro came close soon after, but his shot drifted wide as Barca came through unscathed and added another impressive showing to their pre-season preparations.
+Sandro came close soon after, but his shot drifted wide as Barca came through unscathed and added another impressive showing to its preseason preparations.